 Movement & Meal Timing

-Movement seems to clearly signal “daytime” to the brain.
+Movement clearly signals “daytime” to the brain.

 Therefore, to further synchronize the circadian rhythm, daily movement is an important variable.

-Gentle, “Zone 2” exercise is perfect for sleep: Not too intense, just enough to get the blood pumping, burn glutamate, and lower melatonin.
+Gentle, “zone 2” exercise is perfect for sleep: Not too intense — just enough to get the blood pumping, burn glutamate, and lower melatonin.